Enter a ZIP code to get product recommendations and information tailored to your area.

 Many diseases infect lawns when the grass blades are wet.
 To keep grass blades dry, water only if needed and water deeply so you can go longer between watering.
 Watering in the morning, between 6AM and 10AM, is best since the grass blades have plenty of time to dry during the day.
 Especially avoid watering late in the day or at night, since the grass blades will stay wet all night long, encouraging leaf diseases.

 Mowing too short weakens the grass plant, making it more susceptible to infection.
 Most grass types should be mowed using a high (3-4 inch) mowing setting.
-Mow often enough so that no more than 1/3 the height of the grass blade is removed at one time.
+Bermudagrass grass in the south should be mowed using a lower (1.5 to 2 inches) mower setting and zoysiagrass should be mowed using a middle (2-3 inches) setting.
+Mow often enough so that no more than ⅓ the height of the grass blade is removed at one time.

 To control lawn diseases such as brown patch and dollar spot - or help prevent them if you have had disease problems in previous years - apply a fungicide made for lawns.Scotts® DiseaseEx™ Lawn Fungicideprovides broad spectrum disease prevention and control.
 You can apply any time on all lawn types.
 Just be sure to follow the directions on the label.